Cottage Cheese Dill Bread

 Cottage Cheese

-First of all, the cottage cheese in this recipe makes this one of the most protein intensive breads on the site.
-So if you’re looking for a way to get additional protein in your diet, take a look at this bread recipe.
+First of all, the cottage cheese in this recipe makes this one of the most protein-rich breads on the site.
+So if you’re looking for a way to get additional protein in your diet, take a look at this recipe.

 If your machine is like my Zojirushi and has a warming cycle, that’s not needed.
 If your machine doesn’t have a warming or preheat cycle, you’ll want to warm the cottage cheese.